hackergrrl/sailing-patchfoo/README.md

 or by following the [scuttlebot installation instructions](https://ssbc.github.io/docs/scuttlebot/install.html).

-Run `sbot server` to start your SSB peer.
+Run `ssb-server start` to start your SSB peer.

 # Join the network